 The preparation of condensed consolidated financial statements in conformity with IFRS requires management to make estimates and assumptions.
 Predicting future events is inherently an imprecise activity and, as such, requires the use of judgment especially in times of increased volatility and uncertainty.
 Actual results may vary from estimates in amounts that may be material.
-An accounting policy is deemed to be critical if it requires an accounting estimate to be made based on assumptions about matters that are highly uncertain at the time the estimate is made, and if different estimates that reasonably could have been used, or changes in the accounting estimates that are reasonably likely to occur periodically, could materially impact the Company's condensed consolidated financial statements.
-There have been no significant adjustments to critical accounting policies, judgements and estimates during the three months ended March 31, 2022, from those disclosed in the Company's 2021 year end consolidated financial statements and MD&A.
+An accounting policy is deemed to be critical if it requires an accounting estimate to be made based on assumptions about matters that are highly uncertain at the time the estimate is made, and if different estimates that reasonably could have been used, or changes in the accounting estimates that are reasonably likely to occur periodically, could materially impact the Company's condensed consolidated financial statements or the Infrastructure or Marketing segments individually.

+There have been no significant changes to critical accounting policies, judgements and estimates during the three months ended March 31, 2023, from those disclosed in the Company's 2022 year end consolidated financial statements and MD&A.